microsoft/powerapps-tools/Apps/release-planner/overview.md

 This flow sends email alerts to the Reviewer to review the release plans that are created/updated by the author.
 The release plans that are set as “Reviewed?” to No will be included for review.
-This includes the following:
+The flow includes the following checks:

 ![Recurrence Flow](media/flow-recurrence.png)